Spooky-Adventure/Spooky-Adventure-Source-Code/README.md

 ### Preamble

-Here's the source code of Super Mario Spooky Adventure, a hack for NSMBW.
-As of right now, things are mostly unfinished, however that *is* subject to change.
-Feel free to look in here, and use whatever's here.
-Currently, all that's been done is:
+Here's the source code of Super Mario Spooky Adventure, a work-in-progress hack for NSMBW.
+Feel free to look around and use whatever's here.
+If you have any questions, or simply want to follow development of the mod, join our [Discord Server][discord].

+Here's a list of the biggest changes made so far:
-- Removal of building tools/code for other Newer Team projects
+- Removal of building tools (and some code) for other Newer Team projects
 - Updating of Newer-related names to Spooky Adventure (renamed the folders and project stuffs)
 - Slight cleanup
-- Other miscellaneous changes
+- Other miscellaneous changes & additions

-If you want to follow development, join our [Discord Server][discord].

-*- mandy, 4th August 2022*
+*- MandyIGuess, 4th August 2022*

 ### Licensing